Men's Health

 Let's say your MRI shows something that might be suspected cancer.
 In the old days, this meant systematic biopsy—essentially trying to find areas of concern with multiple tries.
 Today?
 It's completely different.

 MRI-ultrasound fusion technology combines your detailed MRI images with real-time ultrasound.
 Think of it like your phone's GPS overlaying directions on a live camera view.
-The doctor knows exactly where to look to diagnose prostate cancer accurately.
+The doctor knows exactly where to sample inside your prostate to diagnose prostate cancer accurately.
+It means more accurate diagnosis with fewer side-effects from a “targeted” biopsy.

 The latest 2024 evidence shows this approach catches the dangerous cancers while finding 50% fewer harmless ones.
 It's precision medicine at its finest.

-Even better, the new biospy approach goes through the skin between your scrotum and rectum, not through the rectum itself.
+Even better, the new biopsy approach goes through the skin between your scrotum and rectum (what doctors call the perineum), not through the rectum itself.
 Yes, it sounds uncomfortable, but here's what matters: it's virtually eliminated the 1-2% risk of infection associated with older techniques.
 It's an outpatient procedure, you're home the same day, and most men describe it as "not nearly as bad as I expected."
+It can also be done while you’re asleep under an anaesthetic to make it totally painless (though it can hurt a bit when you pee afterwards).

 The Life-Changing Truth About Finding Prostate Cancer